Indo–German Help for Children (Regd.)

 1. Indo-German Home for Children, N.Panjampatti, Dindigul District, Tamil Nadu

-This Home was started in September 1997 for 40 children through our own funds and expanded in the second half of 1999 with the assistance of the German Government (BMZ).
-At present we have 80 children – 55 girls and 25 boys.
+This Home was started in September 1997 with 4 houses for 40 children through our own funds and expanded in the second half of 1999 with the assistance of the German Government (BMZ) by another 4 houses.
+At present we have 70 children – 53 girls and 17 boys.
 All the girls and boys upto 10 years of age are living in eight Houses and elderly boys in two houses separated by a compound wall as per Government regulations.
-Six Cottage Mothers are looking after them.
+Five Cottage Mothers are looking after them.
 Besides, there is a Warden-cum-Social Worker, who supervises the day-to-day work and helps the children, together with couple of Cottage Mothers, in their home work.
 There is also a Community Hall for Studies, Cultural and Festive functions as well as a Playground.
-One Watchman-cum-Gardner is in charge of Security and Vegetble/Fruit Garden.
+One Watchman-cum-Gardner is in charge of Security and Vegetable / Fruit Garden.
 All children are attending various Schools.
-Experts from Childline Organisation and DMSSS Family Counselling Centre are teaching the children and cottage mothers on child labour, hygiene, discipline, children/women rights, family life, general knowledge, etc. on a regular basis.
+Experts from Childline Organisation and DMSSS Family Counselling Centre are teaching the children and cottage mothers on child labour, hygiene, discipline, children / women rights, family life, general knowledge, etc. on a regular basis.
 We are supporting this Home through donations and German sponsorships.
+All the buildings were freshly painted in April 2018.
 The Director of the Dindigul Multipurpose Social Service Society, Dindigul is in charge of this Home.

-2. Indo-German Home for Childrene, Kalanthapanai, Tirunelveli Dist.
+2. Indo-German Home for Children, Kalanthapanai, Tirunelveli Dist.
 Tamil Nadu

 This Home was started in June 2002 for 40 children with the assistance of the German Government (BMZ) and expanded in October 2004 with our own funds.
 Here we have eight houses, one community hall, fairly big playground as well as vegetable and fruit garden.
 The Community hall is being utilised for studies and cultural activities.
-At present there are 81 children – 59 Girls and 22 Boys as well as six Cottage Mothers, one Warden and one Watchman-cum-Gardner, who looks after the fruit & vegetable cultivation.
-The Warden, together with two Cottage Mothers, are helping the children in their studies and homework.
+At present there are 73 children – 61 Girls and 12 Boys as well as five Cottage Mothers, one Warden and one Watchman-cum-Gardner, who looks after the fruit & vegetable cultivation.
+The Warden and two Cottage Mothers are helping the children in their studies and homework.
 This Home is also being maintained through sponsorships and donations.
 The Director of Vallioor Multipurpose Social Service Society is in charge of this Home.

 Here also, as per Government regulations, we have to separate boys and girls in different houses with compound wall in between.
 Fortunately, next to our Home, there is another Orphanage with 20 boys and 23 girls, also supported by a German organisation.
 We spoke to the sponsors of the Orphanage and they gladly agreed to send their girls to our Home and accommodate our boys in theirs.
-The exchange took place last year and the new procedure is working quite well.
+The exchange took place in the beginning of 2012 and the new procedure is working quite well.

 3. John Bossan Home, SJCI, Adaikalapuram, Tuticorin District, Tamil Nadu

 We started supporting children in this Orphanage from the beginning of 2000.
-In January 2002, together with the generous help of Hilfswerk Indian e.V. in Filderstadt/Stuttgart one big House and Playground were newly constructed, three other Houses were totally renovated.
-At present there are 95 children and we are supporting this project through donations and sponsorships.
+In January 2002, together with the generous help of Hilfswerk Indian e.V. in Filderstadt / Stuttgart one big House and Playground were newly constructed, three other Houses were totally renovated.
+At present there are 90 children and we are supporting this project through donations and sponsorships.
 All of them are attending the School in the same compound.
 The Director of St. Joseph’s Charity Institute in Adaikalapuram is in charge of this Orphanage.
+SJCI is also functioning as Adoption Agency within India as well as to foreign countries.

-5. St.Joseph’s Rehabilitation Society for the Blind, Thomaiyarpuram/Dindigul
+4. St.Joseph’s Rehabilitation Society for the Blind, Thomaiyarpuram / Dindigul

-In March 2008 we also helped the Home financially to get the ten old Weaving Machines repaired, so that 30 blind people (both ladies and gents) could learn weaving for one year, as a self-help programme, under the guidance of two Weaving Experts.
+In March 2008 we also helped the Home financially to get ten old Weaving Machines repaired, so that 30 blind people (both ladies and gents) could learn weaving for one year, as a self-help programme, under the guidance of two Weaving Experts.
+This programme was discontinued at the end of 2017, since all the incumbents have undergone the training.
+We shall now be starting another programme – Wire Recanning Training – for 10 blind persons for 6 months which will enable them to learn the skill of recanning in all aspects and get employment in firms and offices.
+If the first course is successful, we hope to continue it further.

 In Haldwani Slums, the men work as Rickshaw-pullers, repairing Dolaks, Coolies and do other odd jobs.
 The women and children collect Rags and sell them in the market through middlemen.
 In July 2004, we started the non-formal education centre in the slum area itself for 30 children.
-The main aim was to prepare the children to get admission in 1st to 5th standard, depending on their age and intelligence.
-At present there are 55 -- both rag-pickers and street children -- also from the neighbouring Villages.
-All of them are being taught by three teachers between 09.30 and 16.30 hours.
-Midday meals is also being provided.
-One single person in Germany is supporting this project for the last many years.
+The main aim was to prepare the children to get admission in 1st to 3rd standard, depending on their age and intelligence.
+At present there are 55 – both rag–pickers and street children – also from the neighbouring Villages.
+All of them are being taught by two teachers between 09.00 and 12.30 hours.
+Midday meals are also being provided.

 The Director of Pondicherry Multipurpose Social Service Society is in charge of this School.

 This Centre was existing for some years but did not function properly for want of equipments and materials.
 Moreover, the buildings were in a shabby condition.
-Through one special donation, we were able to renovate both the houses and purchase twelve new Computers and other equipments.
+Through one special donation, we were able to renovate both the houses and purchase twelve new Computers and other equipment in the middle of 2009.

-Two different one-year courses are being conducted for Girls – Computer Operator & Programming Assistant and Hospital Assistant.
-20 girls are undergoing training in Computer Programming and 16 in Hospital Assistant Course under the supervision of two Lady-Tutors.
-This Centre is recognised by both Tamil Nadu and Central Governments.
-The Director of Vallioor Multipurpose Social Service Socieve in Vallioor is in charge of this Centre.
+Two different one-year courses are being conducted for Girls – Computer Operator & Programming Assistant and Hospital Assistant – under the supervision of two Lady-Tutors.
+This Centre is recognised by both Tamil Nadu and Central Government.
+The Director of Vallioor Multipurpose Social Service Society in Vallioor is in charge of this Centre.

 This Girl’s Orphanage building was severely damaged during Tsunami and the same was rebuilt by IGHC in 2005.
-There are 90 girls residing here at present and all of them are going to school in the same compound.
-Since the School is only upto 10th standard, the girls will be kept in this Orphanage only till such time they finish the 10th class.
+There are 80 girls residing here at present and all of them are going to school in the same compound.
+Since this School is only upto 10th standard, the girls will be kept in this Orphanage only till they finish the 10th class.
 Thereafter, either they will go to some other Home or return to their Parents / Guardians.
 We are supporting this Orphanage through sponsorships and donations.

-This Centre was started in the January 2012.
+This Centre was started in January 2012.
 All the required Computers, Tables, Chairs, etc. were bought through special donations.
-Also the existing building was completely renovated.
-Every year, on an average, more than 200 boys and girls from poor families are receiving basic training in computer operation.
+Every year, on an average, more than 150 boys and girls from poor families are receiving basic training in computer operation.
 The Director of Dindigul Multipurpose Social Service Society is in charge of this Centre.

-50 boys and 85 girls from very poor families are living in these two Homes.
+60 boys and 50 girls from poor families are living in these two Homes.
 All of them are being educated between III and XII standards in the nearby school.
 To improve the quality of their education, special coaching classes after the school hours are being arranged for English, Maths and Science subjects with the help of qualified teachers.
 Some of the girls are being taught in tailoring and knitting.
-While the boarding and lodging for the children are being looked after by Trichy Multipurpose Social Service Society, the IGHC is meeting the expenditure on evening tuition, school fees / books, uniforms, etc. through special donations.
+While the boarding and lodging for the children are being looked after by Trichy Multipurpose Social Service Society, the IGHC is meeting the expenditure on evening tuition, school fees / books, uniforms, etc. through special donations since January 2012.
 The Director of TMSSS is in charge of these two Homes.

 Deutsch–Indische Kinderhilfe e.V.